 This post was originally published March 6, 2011.
 In it I published a WordPress ping list and an explanation on what I had done to vet it.
-However you no longer want to use such an extensive ping list as it might actually hurt your rankings.
+However 2 years later I drastically reduced my ping list when I found out that pinging many (and potentially spammy) services might actually hurt your Google rankings.

-However this might hurt your rankings, as one blogger recently found out, and none other than Matt Cutts confirmed that Google looks negatively on many of those services.
-You can read about this in ViperChill’s opus on the Future of Blogging (a very long – but worthwhile read).
+However this might hurt your rankings, as Viperchill found out, and none other than Matt Cutts confirmed that Google looks negatively on many of those services.

 Do you need to worry about excessive pinging?

 I also found a number of articles that told me I needed to fix “excessive pinging” by WordPress.
 These recommend plugins such as WordPress Ping Optimizer to prevent edits to posts from pinging.
 The theory goes is that you need to fix WordPress to not ping so frequently, especially in the situation where you are updating frequently to fix typos and adjust a recently published post.
 So do you really need to install this or a similar plugin to avoid getting banned due to excessive pinging from multiple edits to your posts?